plackyhacker/plackyhacker.github.io/binary/shellcode-execution.md

 This is fairly straightforward.
 We create a buffer, fill it with nops (`0x90`), then use the DLL function to allocate it, and finally read the address of the buffer.

-Why not just allocate memory on the heap and use the returned address in our exploit.
+Why not just allocate memory on the heap and use the returned address in our exploit?
 Remember, we are simulating a remote exploit, the DLL is loaded in to the process for convenience but the techniquese used are similar to those against a remote binary.
 If we allocate a buffer in our exploit process then a remote binary will not be able to access it.

 Testing this in WinDbg shows the shellcode allocated to the address leaked using the arbitrary read: